ITV Schools: Regional variations

 Between September 1987 and June 1992, Grampian Television, Scottish Television, Border Television, Ulster Television (UTV) and S4C opted out of the main ITV Schools on Channel 4 service to show regional ITV Schools programmes such as Swings & Roundabouts.

 On S4C, Welsh-language programmes were seen under the S4C Ysgolion banner, and used their own holding devices and clock similar to ITV Schools, but used the same music as the national holding device.
 S4C used the traditional ITV Schools holding device for English language programmes, but the S4C logo was keyed over the Channel 4 logo on the aston bar at the bottom of the screen.

 In preparation for Channel 4 becoming independent of ITV, all regional variations ended at the end of the Summer Term in June 1992, with all programmes, such as Videomaths and How We Used to Live, fully networked.
 The only exception was S4C in Wales, which continued to opt out some English programmes for its Welsh-language programmes.
 This continued after ITV Schools was re-branded as Channel 4 Schools, with S4C adopting S4C Schools for its English programmes, continuing to use S4C Ysgolion for its Welsh programmes.

 Channel 4 Schools

-Since 20 September 1993, the strand has been known as Channel 4 Schools (later renamed 4Learning in 2000), and is now Channel 4 Learning.
-Another big change was that for the first time independent production companies were now able to produce schools programming as well as the ITV companies, but by now Thames Television-produced schools programmes were still broadcast as an independent production company.
+Since 20 September 1993, the strand has been known as Channel 4 Schools.
+Another big change was that, for the first time, independent production companies were now able to produce schools programming as well as the ITV companies; this included Thames Television-produced schools programmes as it was now an independent production company following the loss of its ITV franchise at the end of the previous year.
+Channel 4 Schools was later renamed 4Learning in April 2000.

+The schools programming always had elements which differ from the normal presentational package.
+In 1993, the Channel 4 Schools idents featured famous people in one category, with light shining on them in front of an industrial-looking setting supplemented by instrumental calming music.
+This changed in 1996 with the circles look to numerous children touching the screen, forming circles of information then picked up by other children.
+The last child would produce the Channel 4 logo in the form of three vertical circles, with another in the middle and to the left containing the Channel 4 logo.

-Educational programmes for schools continued to be broadcast on Channel 4 until 2009, although they were usually moved into commercially unviable timeslots, such as overnight, where they could be video-recorded by teachers for later consumption.
+In April 2007, the commercial arm and rights exploitation of its programmes and support materials was sold to Espresso Education and renamed Channel 4 Learning.
+New educational programmes for schools continued to be broadcast until autumn 2009, although they were usually moved into commercially unviable timeslots, such as during the morning and overnight, where they could be video-recorded by teachers for later consumption.
+This marked the final term with regularly scheduled schools broadcasts on the network, however some were repeated in spring 2010 before being fully discontinued.
 The usual standard Channel 4 presentation devices were employed between programmes.

+From the autumn of 2010, the BBC was now the only major broadcast outlet for schools programmes in Britain.